 As we want to get a set of stability condition on the parameters of the theory when $g_{\mu\nu}=\eta_{\mu\nu}$, we take the expression of the curvature tensors (\ref{Riemann}), (\ref{Ricci}) and (\ref{EscalarRicci}) to compute the scalars in the Lagrangian density (\ref{eq:LagrangianoT}).
 These are

 Note that there are no terms $\partial T \partial S$, $\partial S TT$, or $STT$ , as it is expected from parity conservation.
-On the other hand, it is also possible to compute the pure torsion squared terms via equation (\ref{eq:torsionDESCOMP.}).
+On the other hand, it is also possible to compute the pure torsion squared terms via Eq.~(\ref{eq:torsionDESCOMP.}).
 These are,

 In view of these calculations, the potential that appears in expression (\ref{eq:esta01}) is